Henchibench/luns.se/README.md

 ## Caching

 The application implements a caching system with a 30-minute timeout to reduce load on the source website.
-Cache can be manually cleared through the API endpoint `/clear-cache`.

 ## API Reference